 In exchange for your irrevocable gift of cash or securities, the Museum will pay you and/or another beneficiary a guaranteed fixed income for life.
-Charitable gift annuities are particularly popular for those who wish to support the future of the MFA, as they are easy to set up, provide a generous income stream and meaningful tax benefits.
+Charitable gift annuities are particularly popular for those who wish to support the future of the MFA, as they are easy to set up, and provide a generous income stream and meaningful tax benefits.

 Charitable Remainder Trust

 A charitable remainder trust pays you and/or another beneficiary income for life, provides a substantial charitable income tax deduction, and can serve as a highly effective means of avoiding capital gains and estate taxes.
 You can choose either a fixed income or a set percentage of the value of the trust, determined annually.
 Use our gift calculator to help you determine a suitable gift.

 The MFA’s pooled income fund works like a mutual fund; your gift is co-mingled with other assets and invested for high yield.
 You and/or any beneficiaries receive variable life income.
 You also receive a charitable income tax deduction and avoid capital gains taxes on gifts of appreciated property.
 Use our gift calculator to help you determine a suitable gift.

 Other Personal Trusts and Real Estate

 A charitable lead trust gives the MFA income for a set number of years but retains the principal for you or your heirs.
 A lead trust is especially beneficial to your heirs if you have a large estate and are concerned about federal gift and estate taxes.
 Removed from your estate, assets placed in a lead trust can be passed to loved ones untouched by the diminishing effects of these taxes.
 Use our gift calculator to help you determine a suitable gift.